Dressed to Kill (1928 film): Cast

+Preservation

+This is a surviving film at the Museum of Modern Art.

 Response

 The New York Times review stated - "Edmund Lowe is capital as the well-tailored Barry.
 Mr. Barry likes a good round of golf on the day following a fruitful burglary.
-Mary Astor is charming as Jean and R. O. Pennell makes the most of the "Professor's" rôle.".
+Mary Astor is charming as Jean, and R. O. Pennell makes the most of the "Professor's" rôle.".